 I joined the Chartered Institute of Arbitrators in 2016, completed the International Arbitration training pathway and peer interview to become a Fellow of the Institute during 2019.
 Subsequently, I act as a sole Arbitrator and have made several Awards under the ABTA Arbitration rules.

-I have also published two Drilling books (see ) I created an online Drilling course for Robert Gordon University, see the first module free at .
+I have published two Drilling books (see ) and created an online Drilling course for Robert Gordon University, see the first module free at .